shadriova/new_repositor/README.md

 I love programming and i want to be a _frontend-developer_

-Also i work in oline-school, i am a teacher of computer scince
+Also i work in online-school, i am a teacher of computer scince

 **My favorites:**
 1. i like piones